BitWarlock/get_next_line/README.md

 Customize test files by adding your own or modifying existing ones.
 To test the function, run the following command.

-Test with the default uffer size:
+Test with the default buffer size:
     ```shell
     make run
     ```